 When you have unused or unnecessary features, it increases the danger of unauthorized connection on your devices, unauthorized transfer of information, and unauthorized tunneling.

 Securing your SCADA & ICS systems from unauthorized users can be difficult.
-Even so, you can't afford to leave your network vulnerable.

 Here are the 2 types of security available in SNMPv3:

-Site security is an especially important consideration.
+Security of critical infrastructure is an especially important consideration.
 Regulating and controlling personnel access is vital to protecting and maintaining expensive gear.
 Increased site security acts as an obstacle to vandalism and theft due to your ability to monitor facility access.

 This added security can give you peace of mind that only authorized personnel access your facilities.

 Sometimes it's impossible to find security breaches without gluing yourself to your screen 24x7.
-Unless, of course, your RTU supports analog trending and graphing.
+Unless, of course, your RTU box supports analog trending and graphing.